C++ Core Guidelines: Naming and Layout Rules

 }

 There is a meta-rule behind this rule.
 A name should be self-explanatory.
-In a short context, you get with a glance what the variable means.
-This self-evidence will not automatically hold for longer contexts; therefore, you should use longer names.
+In a short context, you get what the variable means with a glance.
+This self-evidence will not automatically hold for more extended contexts; therefore, you should use longer names.

 NL.16: Use a conventional class member declaration order